sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 Notice that we are re-using `ConditionalProbabilityDistribution` that was written for Assignment 1, but for this assignment we are conditioning on a Vector of Strings (the preceding n-1 words) instead of a single String.

-There are three methods that must be implemented:
+There are two methods that must be implemented:

 1. `sentenceProb`, which takes a complete sentence and returns its *log* probability according to the model.  **You must compute this value in log-space and return the logarithm of the sentence probability**.
 The input to this method might be something like `Vector("this", "is", "a", "complete", "sentence")`.
 Remember that in order to assess the probability of a complete sentence, we must append the special start and end symbols to ensure that we are incorporating the probabilities of the words being at the beginning or end of a sentence.